josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

    ![The New linked service form is shown populated with the previously listed values.](media/adf-ml-databricks-service-settings.png 'Databricks Linked Service settings')

 7. Leave the form open and open your Azure Databricks workspace in another browser tab.
-You will retrieve the Access token and cluster id here.
+You will generate and retrieve the Access token here.

 8. In Azure Databricks, select the Account icon in the top corner of the window, then select **User Settings**.